December 15th 2020

 - Put down floor mats to protect your entryway flooring.
 Tracked-in snow, ice, and road salt can cause significant damage to your floors (but it can be easily prevented with inexpensive mats).

 - Remove your window screens to boost natural light, improve solar heat gain, and stop snow from being trapped between the screen and window.

 - Monitor your home for excessive moisture, and take corrective action if necessary.
 For example, condensation on your windows, which can cause significant damage over time and pose serious health problems.

 - Check windows and doors for ice accumulation or cold air leaks.
 If found, take temporary actions like weatherstripping, and then make a note for a more permanent repair or replacement in the spring.

-- Examine your attic for frost accumulation, and check your roof for ice dams or icicles.
-If there’s excessive frost or staining of the underside of the roof, or ice dams on the roof surface, be sure to have an expert look into the issue.
+- Examine your attic for frost accumulation and check your roof for ice dams or icicles.
+If there’s excessive frost or staining of the underside of the roof, or ice dams on the roof surface, have an expert look into the issue.

 Is maintaining your home becoming a full-time job?
 It may be time for a change.
 Visit properly.ca to learn how Properly can help you spend the new year in your perfect new home.